 Wide Receivers Coach

-During his tenure at Michigan, Campbell groomed some of the school’s top wide receivers including future NFL first-round picks: Braylon Edwards, David Terrell and Charles Woodson, with the latter also claiming the Heisman Trophy.
-Campbell also oversaw the development of Amani Toomer, a second-round draft pick of the New York Giants (1996); Jason Avant, a fourth-round pick of the Philadelphia Eagles (2006); Steve Breaston, a fifth- round selection of the Arizona Cardinals (2007).
+During his tenure at Michigan, the 47-year-old groomed some of the school’s top wide receivers including future NFL first-round picks: Braylon Edwards, David Terrell and Charles Woodson, with the latter also claiming the Hesiman Trophy.
+He also oversaw the development of Amani Toomer, a second-round draft pick of the New York Giants (1996); Jason Avant, a fourth-round pick of the Philadelphia Eagles (2006); Steve Breaston, a fifth- round selection of the Arizona Cardinals (2007).

 His coaching background also landed him as the running back coach at the Syracuse University in 1994 and at Ball State University from 1991 to 1993.
 In 1989-1990, he coached the running backs at the U.S. Naval Academy.